 - In Zoolander, Derek and Matilda hide at rival dressman Hansel's place when they find out Derek's true enemies are after him.

-- In an episode of The Venture Bros.
-Dr. Venture goes to a party at his new archenemy's house, held in his honor.
+- In an episode of The Venture Brothers Dr. Venture goes to a party at his new archenemy's house, held in his honor.
 At one point he complains to his bodyguard Brock that he isn't bodyguarding him.
 Brock says he's safer there than at the Venture compound.